anurag3811/anurag3811/README.md

 🔸️Final year Bachelor's degree(IT) student at Pune Institute of Computer Technology<br />
-🔸️Passionate about building decentralized applications with a positive impact<br />
+🔸️Passionate about building Applications and software products with a positive impact<br />
-🔸️Full Stack Blockchain Developer with experience in NextJS, ReactJS, Solidity, Hardhat, and EthersJS<br />
+🔸️Web & Blockchain Developer with experience in NextJS, ReactJS, Solidity, Hardhat, and EthersJS<br />
 🔸️Multiple ideathon and hackathon wins have honed my creativity, problem-solving skills, and teamwork abilities.<br />
 🔸️Strong soft skills including presentation, adaptability, leadership, attention to detail & critical thinking skills<br />
 🔸️Quick learner and adaptable team player capable of delivering quality projects.